Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Arizona has combined with its opponents to put up more than 48.5 points in seven of 14 games this season.
+- Indianapolis has combined with its opponents to score more than 49 points in six of 14 games this season.

-- Indianapolis' games have gone over 48.5 points in six of 14 chances this season.

-- The combined points per game average of the two teams, 55.4, is 6.9 points more than Saturday's over/under.
+- The two teams combine to score 55.4 points per game, 6.4 more than the over/under in this contest.

-- These two squads combine to allow 41.7 points per game, 6.8 fewer than this contest's over/under.
+- These two squads combine to surrender 41.7 points per game, 7.3 fewer than this contest's over/under.

 Cardinals stats and trends